 2. QuietWalk Laminate Floor Underlay

-This stuff is designed specifically to soundproof laminate floor, which is incredibly helpful.
+This stuff is designed specifically to soundproof laminate floors, which is incredibly helpful.
 What’s more, it’s made from recycled materials and is completely free from toxic and harmful chemicals and unpleasant odors.

 The underlay is around 2mm thick, which might not sound like much, but it’s also quite dense.
 It has an IIC of 71 and an STC of 66, so as you can see it does a pretty good job.